-- 2.2.1 The complete Safety Cage, including optional reinforcement members, must be contained longitudinally between a vertical plane through the foremost and a vertical plane through the rearmost suspension mounting points that impose a significant vertical force on the body shell. - 2.2.2 No part of the Safety Cage may extend below the floor.4 - 2.3 Main Hoop (Compulsory for all cage classes) - 2.3.1 The main hoop shall be formed from a single piece tube to the specifications shown in Section 1.19, Table ST-1.
+- 2.2.
+Limitations of extent - (a) The complete Safety Cage, including optional reinforcement members, must be contained longitudinally between a vertical plane through the foremost and a vertical plane through the rearmost suspension mounting points that impose a significant vertical force on the body shell. - (b) No part of the Safety Cage may extend below the floor4.

+2.3.
+Main Hoop

+- (a) The main hoop shall be formed from a single piece tube to the specifications shown in Section 1.19, Table ST-1.
 It shall closely follow the interior of the cockpit with smooth bends and free of joints.
 Other members may be attached to the main hoop by welding or by clamps of approved design.
-The hoop shall have no more than five bends in total. - 2.3.2 The main hoop shall be vertical when viewed from the side, with a 5-degree tolerance.
-It shall not overhang but must be within 150mm of the occupants' helmets.
-(Drawing SC-12)

-2.3.3 The main hoop shall be either mounted to the bodyshell at floor level using a bolted mounting foot, or welded to a shell reinforcement (See article 1.16 for details).
+The hoop shall have no more than five bends in total. - (b) The main hoop shall be vertical when viewed from the side, with a 5-degree tolerance.
+It shall not overhang but must be within 150mm of the occupants helmets.
+(Drawing SC-12) - (c) The main hoop shall be either mounted to the bodyshell at floor level using a bolted mounting foot, or welded to a shell reinforcement (see article 1.16 for details).

-4 This requirement shall not in itself preclude the fitting of chassis braces/tubes below the floorpan where Group regulations permit.
+4 This requirement shall not in itself preclude the fitting of chassis braces/tubes below the floorpan where Group Regulations permit.
 However, each brace/tube that extends below the floor shall not be regarded, in its entirety, as part of the Safety Cage even if it is welded to a Safety Cage member or cage mounting point.